Blue-Cardigan/cfu-website/README.md

 }
 ```

-3. Commit your changes to GitHub:
-   - Go to the [events.json file](https://github.com/Blue-Cardigan/cfu-website/blob/main/src/data/events.json) on GitHub
-   - Click the pencil icon (✏️) in the top right corner to edit the file
-   - Make your changes to the file
-   - Scroll to the bottom of the page
-   - Under "Commit changes":
-     - Add a brief description like "Added new event: [Event Name]"
-     - Select "Commit directly to the main branch"
-     - Click the green "Commit changes" button
+Hot tip: Copy and paste a previous event to avoid making formatting errors

+5. Click the big green 'Commit changes...' button, then click 'Commit changes' in the popup (No need to add a long description).

-The website will automatically update with your new event within a few minutes.
+6. The website will automatically update with your new event within a few minutes.
 If you don't see your changes after 5 minutes... contact me!

 **Important Notes:**
 - Make sure to keep the JSON format exactly as shown (including the commas and brackets)